reficio/p2-maven-plugin/README.md

 This example is located here: https://github.com/reficio/p2-maven-plugin/blob/master/examples/source/pom.xml

 This is the configuration snippet that enables you to include the source jars and generate the source bundles for all the dependencies. `<source>true</source>` section has to be included to enable this option.
+If enabled together with the transitive option it will fetch sources of transitive dependencies as well.

 Example:
 ```xml